Butterfly Effect FAQ

 6. Enter your serial number

-7. Choose where to authorize your license to (iLok cloud or iLok key).
+7. Choose where to authorize your license to (iLok cloud, local machine or iLok key).
 Each license includes activation on two devices.

 Enjoy